marcdotson/data-5600/notes/notes.md

 - Why teach both?
 If all you have is a hammer, everything looks like a nail.
 And it’s often easier to understand a thing in contrast.

+- Bayesian statistics, where we treat all unknowns as random variables and can directly use probability distributions to quantify uncertainty in our estimates.
+The direct, Bayesian approach is arguably more intuitive.
+Bayesian uncertatinytreats randomness as a property of information, not the world; Use randomness to describe our uncertainty in the face of incomplete knowledge

+- Frequentist statistics, where we treat data as random and indirectly use probability distributions to quantify uncertainty in our estimates.
+The indirect, frequentist approach is less computationally intensive.
+Frequentist uncertainty is based on imaginary/theoretical resampling of data (sampling distributions).

+- Sampling distributions vs. posterior distributions

+- Create a chart showing the differences between Bayesian and frequentist statistics?

+- Parameters, likelihood, priors, and posteriors

+- Likelihodos work in both directions: Given parameters, we can produce a distribution of plausible observations; given realized observations, we can infer plausible parameter values.

+- Likelihood as our data generating process, the evidence for the data we see?

 - Deterministic vs. probabilistic models

 - Interpretable models are typically parametric models – so not as flexible

-- Probability as frequency assumes symmetry and repeatability

-- Frequentist (objective) vs. Bayesian (subjective) interpretations of probability

 - Intercept-only model – no story – intercept or bias

 - Using linear models to formalize this story and probability distributions to quantify uncertainty

-- No free lunch theorem: which model is best depends on the application
+- Connect populations to data generating processes – two ways to think about data samples

 - Example likelihoods (as models of the data generating process)

-### Uncertainty

-Recover parameters when there is only one kind of uncertainty recovering parameters?
-MLE and Bayes and Bootstrap?
-(Build, Fit, Evaluate?)

-- Probability as a unifying framework for machine learning (PML p.
-1)

-- Bayes vs. frequentist probability?

-- Frequentist uncertainty is based on imaginary/theoretical resampling of data (sampling distributions)

-- So only measurements – estimators can have probability distributions (sampling)

-- Bayesian uncertatinytreats randomness as a property of information, not the world

-- Use randomness to describe our uncertainty in the face of incomplete knowledge

-- Uncertainty from not knowing the true data generating process vs. naturally occuring uncertainty in the data (PML p.
-7, 33-34)

-- Axioms and basic definitions, set theory

-### Random Variables and Distributions

-- Use an experiment to illustrate the difference between random and fixed variables: Need something fixed to learn about the random variable

-- RVs, discrete and continous, PMF and PDF

-- Distributions, supports
+- No free lunch theorem: which model is best depends on the application?

-- Normal vs. uniform distributions, etc.
+- Simple MLE vs. MCMC (and Bootstrap)?

-- Joint and marginal distributions

-- Expectations, conditional expectation; Means, variance, standard deviation, mode, limitations of summaries (PML p.
-43)

-- Bayes rule

-- Why Normal?
-(PML p.
-60)

-- Activity: Speed dating to explain critical concept(s)

-### Recovering Parameters

-- CLT?
-Monte Carlo?
-(PML p.
-71-72)
-- Covariance and correlation?
-- Correlation does not imply causation, and the lack of correlation does not imply lack of causation
-- Data and parameters $f(X; \theta)$

-Since the data generating process is the unobserved process that generates the data, before we work with real data where we never know the data generating process, we can assume that our model *is* the data generating process, *choose* values for the parameters, and generate or **simulate** data using the model.

-For example, we can choose values for $\beta_0$ and $\beta_1$, simulate possible `promotion_spend` data and then simulate `sales` data.

-Why?
-Two big reasons:

-1. Prepare our data analysis before getting real data.
-2. Prove our code is working by recovering parameter values.

-- Wrap up

-### Statistics

-- Learning parameters from data, estimating parameters, model fitting, training, calibration

-- Likelihood as our data generating process, the evidence for the data we see?

 - MLE: Pick the parameters that assign the highest probability to the training data (PML p.
 105)